JamFfm/cbpi4-LCDisplay/README.md

 - E.g. a iSpindel sensor can display temperature, gravity, battery etc. These values with corresponding sensor name is shown.
 - The sensortype to be displayed is changed in settings section.
-- If there is a missing sensor like from a future addon it can be added by typing in the code of function "set_sensortype_for_sensor_mode" in the init.py file.
+- Only use this configuration when using avollkopfs fork of cbpi4: https://github.com/avollkopf/craftbeerpi4.

-- If you use the fork of avollkopf you can have a look at the commands in the beginning of__init__ file.
+- If you use original cbpi4 from Manuel you can have a look at the commands in the beginning of__init__ file.
-- there is only OneWire and CustomSensor functioning (even some more are selectable)
+- If there is a missing sensor like from a future addon it can be added by typing in the code of function "set_sensortype_for_sensor_mode1" in the init.py file. there is only OneWire and CustomSensor functional (even some more are selectable).
-- This is fixed in the future when ConfigType.SENSOR ist fixed by Manuel (avollkopf did it already)